pivotal/paving/README.md

 - The templates **do not** create an Ops Manager VM but **do** create the necessary infrastructure for the VM (security groups, keys, etc).

-- These templates demonstrate a modest production deployment in two AZs on each IaaS.
+- These templates demonstrate a modest production deployment in three (3) AZs on each IaaS.

 - These templates contain extremely minimal interdependence or cleverness,